 If the water quality in your area is too hard or soft, it is especially important to use a good conditioner.
 Experiment to find one that is suitable for your hair, preferably a conditioner separate from the shampoo.
 Try this for a cheap conditioner: one part apple cider vinegar to three parts warm water.
 Rinse your hair with this.
 There is a health food store in Santa Barbara, California that claims miracles for apple cider vinegar: it balances the pH of you scalp along with your bank account and it keeps you going strong into old age.

 As for shampoos, select a mild one preferably without the harsh detergents like sodium lauryl sulfate.
 It might also be best to avoid shampoos with plant oils in them.
 These plant oils promote the growth of P. ovale and could be allergenic.
 Jojoba is OK though.
-If you use oil to groom your hair, just plain mineral oil is the least damaging to the skin and hair.
-I use jojoba (ho ho' ba) to groom my hair.
+If you use oil to groom your hair, just plain mineral oil is the least damaging to the skin and hair, but there is some disaggrement about this.
+I use jojoba (ho ho' ba) and sometimes a drop of Emu oil to groom my hair.

 Be careful of the sun.
 New studies have indicated that UVA penetrates 165 to 250 micrometers into the skin and can damage it and the hair follicles as well.
-The tanning salons, by the way, use UVA.
+The tanning salons, by the way, use UVA and UVB.